sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_15_Azure Sentinel.md

      | where ResourceProviderValue == "Microsoft.Security"
      | where OperationNameValue == "Microsoft.Security/locations/jitNetworkAccessPolicies/delete"
      ```
+    >Note if you receive a parse error, intellisense may have added values to your query.
+Ensure the query matches otherwise paste the query into notepad and then from notepad to the rule query.

 1. Under **Query scheduling** Change **Run query every** to **5 minutes**

 1. Click **Next:Incident Settings**